UPDATE 04.01.2022: We’ve published our process as an infographic. You can view or download it here.

 Unfortunately, there is another side to the coin.

-Another dimension worth mentioning is a scope creep, which is an unexpected turn of events, which you couldn’t have possibly predicted (hence unexpected).
+Another dimension worth mentioning is scope creep, which is an unexpected turn of events, which you couldn’t have possibly predicted (hence unexpected).

 To cut the story short, we have decided to switch away from this model, because it imposed too many limitations and the benefits didn’t outweigh them.